ProjectMewo/Aoki/INSTRUCTIONS.md

 The `SubCommand#respondWithLocalizedChoices` method is implemented as a shorthand for both getting the current focused value of the autocomplete field and responding to the input.
 You can read the implementation in [extenders/SubCommand.ts](/src/struct/extenders/SubCommand.ts).

+## Database & API
+Aoki's database and API stuff from earlier v4.4 has recently been moved to a dedicated API to offload heavy tasks, like image processing with `sharp` and OCR with `tesseract.js`.
+You are free to move it back in because all logics are the same, just with the API difference.

+Note that if you want to host the Seyfert side of things, the API is pretty much locked in there, and you wouldn't want to port it back to Seyfert.
+It is a pain.

+However you can have `pm2` on one server and host both the app and the API there, that's convenient and should be practiced.

+## Bundling
+Because Seyfert has code implying a dynamic import style to commands and all the other relevant stuff, you can't bundle this project into a single file and expect it to work as-is.
+You would need to move the whole thing in there, and work with it.

+Luckily, Aoki only needs a single library that's Seyfert itself, so moving out and in should not be a very bothering task.

 ## Commands

 Command creation with Seyfert is simple with the use of the TypeScript experimental feature, Decorators.
 Read more about this [here](https://www.typescriptlang.org/docs/handbook/decorators.html).
 For localizations, implement the translations of the command name and description in the translation files.